 Change in Control means where:

-(a) the person who Controls You at the date Your Application subsequently ceases to Control You;
+(a) the person who Controls the Company at the date of Your Application subsequently ceases to Control the Company;

-(b) a person who does not Control You at the date Your Application subsequently obtains Control You; or
+(b) a person who does not Control the Company at the date of Your Application subsequently obtains Control of the Company; or

-(c) if You are Controlled by a group or consortium of persons, or if the group or consortium could Control You were they to act collectively, any material change in the composition of that group or consortium.
+(c) if the Company is Controlled by a group or consortium of persons, or if the group or consortium could Control the Company were they to act collectively, any material change in the composition of that group or consortium.